Nusa Penida Island Tour To Get The Best Instagram Photos

 Crystal bay

-Crystal Bay is the best sunset beach on Nusa Penida because it is facing the west direction.
+Crystal Bay is the best sunset beach on Nusa Penida because it faces the west direction.
 It is possible to go for a swim here or try out snorkeling.
 For a small fee, you can rent a lounge chair, and there are several places where you can order some food or drink.

 What you should take with you on a Nusa Penida tour